 - A faculty or staff member from any other Department at Pratt

-- A Pratt student, or a professional outside of the Pratt community seeking residency at Pratt
+- A Pratt upperclass or graduate student, or a professional outside of the Pratt community seeking residency at Pratt

-When ready, the team prepare an application with the following sections and then upload a single combined PDF to our website below:
+When ready, the team prepares an application with the following sections, and then uploads a single combined PDF to our website:

-- Name and contact information of resident or Pratt graduate student (if you are a graduate student, please specify your department and anticipated date of graduation)
+- Name and contact information of resident or Pratt upperclass/graduate student (if you are a graduate student, please specify your department and anticipated date of graduation).

 - Name(s) and contact information of the faculty member(s) from Pratt Institute’s Mathematics and Science department that have committed to working with you on your project, including the number of hours that they have committed to.
-NB – You must have at least one entry in this section
+You must have at least one entry in this section.

 - Name(s) and contact information of the faculty member(s) from the other department(s) at Pratt Institute that have committed to working with you on your project, including the number of hours that they have committed to.
-NB – You must have at least one entry in this section
+You must have at least one entry in this section.

-- Describe the type of interdisciplinary work to be carried out including the roles and responsibilities of each project member (Word limit: 500 words)
+- Describe the type of interdisciplinary work to be carried out including the roles and responsibilities of each project member.
+(Word limit: 500)

-- Identify a target audience and explain how, as part of the project’s output, the project will engage that audience (Word limit: 250 words)
+- Identify a target audience and explain how, as part of the project’s output, the project will engage that audience.
+(Word limit: 250)

-- Define the outcomes you would like to realize, including how these outcomes relate to working at the interface between art/design and math/science (Word limit: 250 words)
+- Define the outcomes you would like to realize, including how these outcomes relate to working at the interface between art/design and math/science.
+(Word limit: 250)

-- Outline a method to assess the success of your project (Word limit: 250 words)
+- Outline a method to assess the success of your project.
+(Word limit: 250)

 - CVs/resumes of all project participants